Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Deployment in Fink

-During the observing campaign, 6 KN candidates reported by \fink\ were followed up by GRANDMA, including instruments from both professional and amateur astronomers, but no confirmed kilonovae were discovered.
-At the time of emission, there is little external information about a new KN candidate, but some of them benefited later from spectroscopic follow-up that helped disentangle the nature of the event.
-We gathered available spectroscopic information from the Transient Name Server\footnote{\url{https://www.wis-tns.org/}} (TNS) database, and crossmatch with the KN candidates.
-Among the 1,251 objects classified as KN, 956 (76\%) had no counterparts in TNS (that is no follow-up was reported), 205 (16\%) were classified as SN Ia, 39 (3\%) as SN II, 17 (1\%) as cataclysmic variables, 1 was a tidal disruptive event and the rest as other various supernova types.
-We note that some of the objects classified first as KN by \fink\ were classified later as supernovae (Ia and other types) as more alerts were emitted.
-See \cite{10.1093/mnras/stac2054} for a discussion about the classification evolution of KN candidates.
+During the observing campaign, six KN candidates reported by \fink\ were followed up on by GRANDMA, including instruments from both professional and amateur astronomers, but no confirmed KNe were discovered.
+At the time of emission, there was little external information about a new KN candidate, but some of them later benefited from spectroscopic follow-up that helped disentangle the nature of the event.
+One of the KN candidates\footnote{\url{https://fink-portal.org/ZTF21ablssud}} (ZTF21ablssud) was identified as being a cataclysmic variable \citep[see Figure 9 of ][]{aivazyan2022}.
+We gathered available spectroscopic information from the Transient Name Server\footnote{\url{https://www.wis-tns.org/}} (TNS) database, and crossmatched it with the KN candidates.
+Among the 1,251 objects classified as KNe, 956 (76\%) had no counterparts in TNS (that is no follow-up was reported), 205 (16\%) were classified as SN Ia, 39 (3\%) as SN II, 17 (1\%) as cataclysmic variables, one as a tidal disruptive event, and the rest as other various SN types.
+We note that some of the objects first classified as KNe by \fink\ were classified later as SNe (Ia and other types) as more alerts were emitted.
+Readers can refer to \cite{10.1093/mnras/stac2054} for a discussion about the classification evolution of KN candidates.